Chrisch2410/RoboND-Rover-Project/README.md

 ## 4.2 Image Processing Pipeline

-From a highlevel, the image processing pipeline that will be required to process images aquired from the rover camera in order to:
+The project is covering all of the three major steps of a robot function (Perception, Decison, and Action).
+Perception step in this case is the image processing pipeline that will be required to process images aquired from the rover camera in order to:

 * Produce rover driving angle.
 * Detect any golden rocks in the way
-* Update World Map to show Navigation map
+* Update World Map to reflect Navigation map

-can be summrized as shown in below diagram.
+The pipeline can be summrized as shown in the following diagram:

 <p align="center"> <img src="./misc/pipeline.jpg"> </p>